mahanthesh0r/vaidya/readme.md

 - **Diagnosis Suggestion**: Based on the input symptoms, Vaidya suggests the most probable illness the user might be facing, including the accuracy of this suggestion.
 - **Specialization Recommendation**: The app recommends the type of medical specialization required for treatment, helping users seek the appropriate healthcare professional.

+- All the move features are implemented using APImedic free API.
+To know more click here https://apimedic.com/

 ## Getting Started

 To get a local copy up and running, follow these simple steps.